 Blend and Extend

 This is a win-win for both tenant and landlord.
 For you as the tenant, it’s a win because it lowers your immediate costs and helps you conserve cash, especially given COVID-19 and its effect on the NYC market.
 For the landlord, it’s a win for two reasons.
-One, they have not forfeited any money – they’ve just re-structured when they’ll get it.
-And two, they have secured a long-term lease with an existing tenant.
+(1) they haven’t forfeited any money – they’ve just re-structured when they’ll get it and (2) they have secured a long-term lease with an existing tenant.

 This is extremely valuable to a landlord because banks and other lending institutions value buildings based on net operating income over time.
-If a building has leases expiring in less than 5 years, banks are likely to discount that portion of the operating income has a tenant; on the flip side, when a building has a tenant in place for ten years or more, lenders feel secure and buildings are valued at higher numbers, which allows landlords to make money re-financing the asset or modifying the loan agreements.
+If a building has leases expiring in less than 5 years, banks are likely to discount that portion of the operating income has a tenant; on the flip side, when a building has tenants in place for longer terms, lenders feel secure and buildings are valued at higher numbers, which allows landlords to make money re-financing the asset or modifying the loan agreements.
 The key for landlords in doing this successfully is to have fully occupied buildings with long terms leases.